Wildly Important GoalJan. 2, 2020

 As you think through your support raising needs/goals for 2020, what WIG (Wildly Important Goal) do you want to establish?

 What Lead Measures (habits) could you do on a weekly or bi-monthly basis to carry you to your goal?
 (Doing a little bit each week is more effective than cramming a year’s worth of effort into your short summer break.)

 What kind of Scoreboard and Accountability Structure would work for you?
 Decide what, who and when.
 Then share them this week with someone who would help you keep your Lead Measures effective and strong.

 Write them down, today!
-If you do, you’ll be above the 90% of leaders who don’t.
+If you do, you’ll be in the top 10% of leaders who write down their goals.
 As you do, you’ll accomplish your WIG quicker than you’d ever thought possible!
-Be intentional, follow through, and share your journey.
-You can do it, if you will.*
+Be intentional, follow-through, and share your journey.

-*Thanks to David Dickens from Cru for his foundational thoughts in this article
+Thanks to Dave Dickens from Cru for his foundational thoughts in this article

 What Others Are Saying

 I appreciated the wealth of materials offered in the support raising training.
 From the 30-Minute Conversation to the Spiritual Foundations, to the phone call script, all materials were informative and beneficial to getting organized.
 I feel very prepared to begin support raising.
 L.G.read more